martinmorente-dev/Django/README.md

 # Django

-All my projects I did with Django
+All my projects with Django